-- fails to disclose a reasonable cause of action or defence;
+- discloses no reasonable cause of action or defence;

-- is otherwise an abuse of the court's process.
+- is otherwise an abuse of the process of the court.

 9.3 How much party discovery of evidence is permitted in your jurisdiction?
 Are there procedures for seeking or compelling evidence from non-parties?